The 7 Best DARKER Paint Colours for a Dark Room (Sherwin W. and Benjamin M.)

 Low Ceiling (common in basements): How to Make a Low Ceiling Feel Higher

-Not sure which colour is the best for your room, tastes and furnishings?
+Not sure which colour is the best for you?